 The following are some obvious signs that your DMARC authentication scheme has a flaw:

 - Deliverability issues with emails

-- When using online tools, legitimate messages are being flagged as spam by DMARC error prompts.
+- When using online tools, DMARC error messages flag legitimate messages as spam.

 Is DMARC really necessary?

-DMARC risks are increasingly relevant in today’s world, especially as remote-working scenarios become more popular and electronic communication becomes the most common form of business involvement.
+DMARC risks are increasingly relevant in today’s world, especially as remote-working scenarios become more popular and electronic communication becomes the primary mode of business communication.

-Use our DMARC record generator tool to configure DMARC.
-Skysnag provides user-friendly DMARC analysis software and acts as your professional consultant to help you get as near to a reject policy as rapidly as possible.
-Allowing you to safeguard your domain’s emails and take control of your delivery.
+Skysnag provides user-friendly email authentication and DMARC analysis software and acts as your professional consultant to help you get as close to a reject policy as quickly as possible, allowing you to safeguard your domain’s emails and take control of your email delivery.